 IV.
 How to apply

 1. You could submit the application and get the certificate by yourself, or entrust someone to do it for you.
 In some cases, an entrustment letter may be required by the consular officers if necessary.

 3. In some cases, if required by the consular officers, the applicant should come in person for an interview.

 Regular service: Authentication certificate will be issued in 4 business days.
 It does not include the time for submitting additional supporting documents, consulting or verifying the necessary information with the relevant authorities back in China, or delays caused by force majeure.
 No express service will be provided unless emergency.
 Express service needs approval of consular officials, and extra fees may apply.

 1. The applicant should take the pick-up receipt to the Chinese Consulate General to pay the fee and get the certificate on the pick-up day.
 If the applicant fails to pick up the certificate in 6 months since the pick-up day, the Consulate General will no longer keep it.
 The applicant is solely responsible for any consequences arising therefrom.
 It may affect your other possible application in the future.

 2. Regular service:

-3. Express service: an additional fee of $20 per document will be charged.
+3. Express service: an additional fee of $20 or $30 per document will be charged.